Spirent/openperf/doc/dev-guide/dynamic.md

 ## Usage

-To embed Dynamic Results to a generator include `framework/dynamic/spool.hpp` and use *spool* template to create and control the collection of Dynamic Results.
+To embed Dynamic Results in a generator include `framework/dynamic/spool.hpp` and use *spool* template to create and control the collection of Dynamic Results.
 Also, you may want include `framework/dynamic/api.hpp` to get access to API structures and supporting conversion functions of `openperf::dynamic::configuration` and `openperf::dynamic::results`.

 ## Spool